Dr. Charles R. Jackson

 Dr. Jackson maintains an active schedule as a guest conductor, trumpet performer, clinician, adjudicator, and author.
 His guest conducting engagements include honor bands in Virginia, Tennessee, North Carolina, and Georgia.
 He has served as an adjudicator for concert band and orchestra performance evaluations in Tennessee, Indiana, and throughout Georgia.
 He is frequently sought after as a guest conductor/clinician for high school and middle school bands as they prepare for annual performance evaluations.
 Dr. Jackson serves on staff for the Bands of America/Music for All Summer Symposium and presents an extensive series of instructional sessions at Ball State University for band and orchestra directors.
 He currently serves as one of the organizing chairmen for the Bands of America/ Music for All National Concert Band Festival held annually in Indianapolis, Indiana.
-He has served on the Director Track staff for the Western Carolina University Summer Symposium, in Cullowhee, NC, and on the Director Track staff for the Spirit of Atlanta Camp at Huntingdon College in Montgomery, AL. Interaction with music educators from across the US and abroad at the various symposium events over the past 11 years allows him the unique opportunity to provide a national and international perspective for his students at KSU.
+He has served on the Director Track staff for the Western Carolina University Summer Symposium, in Cullowhee, NC, and on the Director Track staff for the Spirit of Atlanta Camp at Jacksonville State University in Jacksonville, AL. Interaction with music educators from across the US and abroad at the various symposium events over the past 12 years allows him the unique opportunity to provide a national and international perspective for his students at KSU.

 Honors awarded to Dr. Jackson include: Nationally Registered Music Educator (MENC); Nationally Certified Music Educator (MENC); Who's Who Among America's Teachers (1991,1996, 2002, 2003, 2006); Teacher of the Year, Garrett Middle School (1997-98).
 Teacher of the Year, Dodgen Middle School (2004-2005).
 In the spring of 2013, he was one of 217 music educators selected as a quarterfinalist for the Music Educator Award conferred by the Recording Academy and the GRAMMY Foundation.
 In total, more than 30,000 nominations were submitted from all 50 states.
 In 1991, Dr. Jackson was one of only two music educators in the State of Georgia selected to study with the London Symphony Orchestra for ten days, under the direction of Mitislav Rostropovich, completely funded by the Southern Bell company.